Accrington Pals: History

-Approximately 700 men from the Accrington Pals went into action on 1 July; 585 men became casualties, 235 killed and 350 wounded in about half an hour.
+Approximately 720 men from the Accrington Pals went into action on 1 July; 585 men became casualties, 235 killed and 350 wounded in about half an hour.
 The battalion's commander, Lieutenant-Colonel A. W. Rickman, was among the wounded.
 A rumour spread around Accrington that only seven men had survived from the battalion, and an angry crowd surrounded the mayor's house and demanded information.

 The Accrington Pals were effectively wiped out in a matter of minutes on the first day on the Somme.
 The battalion was brought back up to strength and served for the remainder of the war, moving to the 92nd Brigade of the 31st Division in February 1918.

-12th Battalion
+12th (Reserve) Battalion

-The 12th Battalion, East Lancashire Regiment was formed about May 1915 at Chadderton Camp, Oldham from the depot companies of 11th Battalion.
+The 12th (Reserve) Battalion, East Lancashire Regimen, was formed on 14 May 1915 at Chadderton Camp, Oldham, from the depot companies of 11th Battalion.
 This was a local reserve battalion, that is, a reserve battalion for the locally raised (pals) battalion intended to provide trained reinforcements for its parent unit.
-In the autumn of 1915 it was at Prees Heath in the 17th Reserve Brigade.
+In the autumn of 1915 it was at Prees Heath Camp in the 17th Reserve Brigade.

-On 1 September 1916, it transferred to the Training Reserve as the 75th Battalion in 17th Reserve Brigade.
-In May 1917, it was redesignated as the 233rd Graduated Battalion (for those who had completed basic training) and was assigned to Home Defence duties while the men were completing recruit training.
-On 27 October 1917, it became 52nd (Graduated) Battalion, King's (Liverpool Regiment).
-It was converted to a service battalion on 8 February 1919 and disbanded on 13 February 1920.
+On 1 September 1916, it transferred to the Training Reserve (TR) as the 75th Training Reserve Battalion in 17th Reserve Brigade.
+It was redesignated as the 233rd (Infantry) Battalion, TR, (for those who had completed basic training) on 9 July 1917, and on 23 July it joined 205th Bde of 68th Division at Herringfleet in Suffolk.
+On 1 November 1917 it was transferred to the King's (Liverpool Regiment) as 52nd (Graduated) Bn.
+Later it moved to Lowestoft, and in the spring of 1918 it was at Saxmundham.
+In June 1918 it moved to Henham Park, where it remained for the rest of the war.
+After the war it was converted into a service battalion on 8 February 1919 and sent to join the British Army of the Rhine, where it served in 14th Bde of the Lancashire Division until October 1919.
+It was disbanded in Germany on 13 February 1920.